Make the switch to Pelican State CU and enjoy the perks of banking with a credit union that cares — just 5 simple steps to transition!

 Destroy any unused checks, deposit slips, ATM/Debit Cards.
 Let all of your outstanding checks clear.
 We recommend that you keep this account open for at least 30 days after switching to Pelican to avoid accidentally bouncing any items (such as an outstanding check, automatic draft, debit card transaction, etc.).

-If your paycheck is being automatically deposited (direct deposit) into another checking account, complete the Direct Deposit Form within this Switch Kit and give it to your HR or Payroll Department.* If you are receiving deposits from the Social Security Administration or a retirement plan, contact those institutions.
+If your paycheck is being automatically deposited (direct deposit) into another checking account, complete the Direct Deposit Form within the Switch Kit below and give it to your HR or Payroll Department.* If you are receiving deposits from the Social Security Administration or a retirement plan, contact those institutions.

 Consult the Automatic Payment/Deposit Checklist within this Switch Kit to determine which companies you need to notify that you have switched your checking account to Pelican.
 After notification, these companies should establish automatic payments from your new checking account.
 A member service representative will be happy to assist you redirect your automatic payments and direct deposits to your new Pelican checking account.